Literature

-Developments in print technology have allowed an ever-growing distribution and proliferation of written works, which now includes electronic literature.
+Developments in print technology have allowed an ever-growing distribution and proliferation of written works, while the digital era has blurred the lines between online electronic literature and other forms of modern media.

 Definitions

 Definitions of literature have varied over time.
 In Western Europe, prior to the 18th century, literature denoted all books and writing.
-Literature can be seen as returning to older, more inclusive notions, so that cultural studies, for instance, include, in addition to canonical works, popular and minority genres.
+It can be seen as returning to older, more inclusive notions, so that cultural studies, for instance, include, in addition to canonical works, popular and minority genres.
 The word is also used in reference to non-written works: to "oral literature" and "the literature of preliterate culture".